msestak/FindOrigin/README.md

     Imports all BLAST output files in a given directory and calculates unique hits per species for all one by one.
     It first (re)creates database where it will run, imports names file only once and collects BLAST output, stats and map files and imports all these triplets.

+- dump\_chdb

+        # dump a single table
+        FindOrigin.pm --mode=dump_chdb --database=kam --out=/msestak/blastout/ --format_ex=Native --table_ch=names_dmp_fmt_new -v -v

+        # dump all tables in a database
+        FindOrigin.pm --mode=dump_chdb --database=kam --out=/msestak/blastout/ --format_ex=Native -v -v

+    Exports a single table or all tables from a database.
+It exports both metadata (create table) and table contents.
+    Native is the most efficient format.
+CSV, TabSeparated, JSONEachRow are more portable: you may import/export data to another DBMS.

 # CONFIGURATION